iamdcj/reacts/README.md

 ### The Benefits of React

-React provides a scalable framework for building applications of all sizes.
-It ships with a DOM, the [virtual DOM](react-dom), which ensures UI updates are lightning fast.
+- **Scalable**; a great framework for building applications of all sizes.

-It is maintained by a dedicated team of developers at Facebook, with an abundance of training and learning resources to aid application development.
+- **Lightning Fast**; React's DOM abstraction, the [virtual DOM](react-dom), ensures UI updates occur in rapid time.
+- **Production Ready**; a dedicated team of engineers ensure the library is ever-evolving and well maintained.
+- **Resources Aplenty**; there is an abundance of training material available for engineers of all levels.

 ---